guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-3-5-insecurity.md

 title: Insecurity
 date: 2018-3-5
 ---
-Very beautiful creature devil behind them.
+Very beautiful creature devil inside them.

 Mask the real face.

-Old man fail to have a family
+Old man fail to have a family.